treeverse/lakeFS/design/open/hard-delete.md

 #### CopyObject

-The new flow ensures that we do not add a reference for a committed object after we removed all it's references as part of the background delete job, and preventing the accidental deletion of committed objects.
+The new flow ensures that we do not add a reference for a committed object after we removed all its references as part of the background delete job, and preventing the accidental deletion of committed objects.

 1. While retry not exhausted